-“Directors have to use all sorts of different techniques to really get a feel for what’s going on in organisations,” said Matthews.
+“Directors have to use all sorts of different techniques to really get a feel for what’s going on in organisations,” said Trevor.

 These techniques can include verbatim comments on employee surveys and exit interviews, whistleblowing data, granular team level data, audit data and closer examination of ethical issues, for example the impacts of data usage.

 The onus is on directors to understand their company’s business.